 - Adidas Samba SPZL - These kicks launched in the Fall/Winter 2016 collection of the Adidas Spezial.
 Following along the retro silhouette’s lines, these kicks have managed to give an old classic a new spin still.
 The SPZL edition of the Samba features large toecaps and wedge EVA soles that’s a new direction from the usual cupsoles of previous retros.
 The Samba SPZL debuted in two colorways—Black and Lime Green.
 Adidas’ black and white Samba shoes recall old-school classics while the neon green shade is reminiscent of 80s football footwear.

 - Adidas Samba Super Suede - Based on the chunkier profile of the Samba Supers, the Adidas Samba Super Suedes do everything the same except for the new treatment for the uppers.
-This time, the silhouette is covered all in suede right down to the overlays.
+This time, Adidas offers an all-suede Samba model right down to the overlays.
 The tongues also lost their quilt detailing and instead sport a smoother surface with a contrasting trefoil logo in white.

 - Adidas Samba ADV - The Adidas icon has crossed sports boundaries from football into skateboarding.
 The Samba ADV has been reimagined into a functional skateboarding sneaker with the introduction of TPU heel clips for enhanced heel support and lockdown.
 The uppers remain made of leather and suede to meet the rigors of the sport, but the profile has been slimmed down as a boost for carrying out flip tricks.
 The Adidas Samba ADV sneakers also feature extra long tongues which can be folded over as added protection for the midfoot areas, and thick cushioning on the heels for protection against impact landings.
 Internal mesh booties complete the shoes.

 Other Adidas Samba iterations